 I have been invited to and attended parties run by search engines, typically while at conferences.

-I have never received test devices from companies but have never been given one for free.
+I have never received test devices from companies, also have never been given one for free.
 For example, all my Android devices were purchased by my company and not given to me for free.
 This does not mean I wouldn't accept a free Android phone if I went to a Google I/O conference, since they give them out to all attendees.
 But I have yet to go to a Google I/O event and thus have never received a free phone.

 All my Apple devices and hardware were paid for by my company or myself.
 I have never been given an Apple device or hardware for free from Apple and never expect Apple do give me a device.
 Apple did send some developers the second generation Apple TV for $1, which my company did receive in late 2015.

 Overall, I see my role as working first and foremost for my readers.
 To do the best job for you, I routinely try to avoid conflict.

-Should you have any concerns about possible conflicts not already covered on this page, please feel free to contact me using the email me link on my bio page.
+Should you have any concerns about possible conflicts not already covered on this page, please feel free to contact me using the email me link on my bio. page.